cvs-health/testaro/README.md

 .then(() => …);
 ```

 Replace `{…}` with a script object, like the example script shown above.
-The low-level method does not allow the use of batches.

 The argument of `require` is a path relative to the directory of the module in which this code appears.
 If the module is in a subdirectory, `./run` will need to be revised.
 In an executor within `validation/executors`, it must be revised to `../../run`.